RichardWatkins1/CV/README.md

 I’m looking to continue to grow by working with like-minded individuals at a company which embodies modern practices and will support my passion to develop.

 ## <a name="WorkExperience">Work Experience</a>

+- Built an in store application for one of the UK's leading retailers which is currently present in over 100 stores nationwide.
+Using Ruby on Rails and working with 3rd party payment provider red ant.
+- Built a Serverless Node integration for sending JSON API complient emails.
+- Worked as part of a team to optimise an ecommerce platform by minimising database transactions and applying fragment caching using memcached on the clients front end.
+- Optimised an ecommerce platform test suite reducing it's run time by 25% using rspec, capybara and various other testing frameworks.
+- Wrote platform api documentation for a 3rd party mobile application.
 - Applied clean code practices and design patterns to develop readable, maintainable and scalable code for an enterprise level ecommerce platform.
 - Improved existing code using SOLID design principles.
 - Ensured quality with unit and integration tests and applying TDD.

 #### Technology

--	PostgreSQL, Ruby on Rails, JSON API, Elasticsearch, AWS, Kafka, Heroku.
+-	PostgreSQL, Ruby on Rails, JSON API, Elasticsearch, AWS, Kafka, Heroku, Fastly.
 - Node, Serverless, React, Algolia.

 #### Teamwork